 - BEST FOR DIGGING: Wells Lamont Women’s HydraHyde Gardening Gloves

-- BEST TO APPLY PESTICIDE: SHOWA Nitrile Cotton Chemical Resistant Glove
+- BEST TO APPLY PESTICIDE: Showa Nitrile Cotton Chemical Resistant Glove

 What to Consider When Choosing the Best Gardening Gloves

-- Cotton gloves are generally the least expensive options.
+- Cotton gloves are generally the least expensive option.
 They’re conveniently machine washable and designed to keep hands clean.
 Cotton gloves lack durability and provide little protection, but they’re breathable and keep hands cool in warm weather.